Andrew-Mackay/WebScienceCoursework/submission/README.md

 ### Running Clustering and Evaluation (Task 3):
 On line 14 and 15 are the values `EVALUATION` and `SAVE_GRAPH`.
 By default EVALUATION is set to False and SAVE_GRAPH set to True.
-This is because when evaluating the graph is an unfair representation as 50% of the geo-tagged data has been set to None for the evaluation.
+This is because when evaluating, the graph is an unfair representation as 50% of the geo-tagged data has been set to None for the evaluation.
 To evaluate, set Evalauation to True.
 On line 13, `LOAD_KMEANS` is set to True by default.
 This loads the pre-computed kmeans python object from a file instead to save excess computation.